What is the Energy Steering Committee?

 What has the Energy Steering Committee done?

 Since 2009, the Energy Steering Committee has worked to identify opportunities for saving future energy use in municipal buildings through improvements in weatherization and insulation and by installing more efficient electrical and heating equipment.
-In three separate warrant articles specified for this purpose, York voters have, by large margins, approved a total of $300,000.
+In three separate warrant articles specified for this purpose, York voters have, by large margins, approved a total of $400,000.
 These expenditures have been part of the long-term capital plan of the town and are consistent with York’s Comprehensive Plan.
-In December of 2012, the ESC recommended postponing the next $100,000 warrant article because the committee still had a significant amount of money left.
-During 2013, most of the remaining funds were spent, and the committee requested that another $100,000 article be placed on the May 2014 budget referendum.
-Return to this site for more details on the projects that the ESC has completed (coming soon).

 What else does the Energy Steering Committee do?